Sheffield teenager taken to hospital with ‘serious’ injuries after stabbing

 South Yorkshire Police is investigating a stabbing in Sheffield, in which a teenage boy has suffered serious injuries.

-The force were called to reports of a stabbing at a property on Shirecliffe Road, in the Burngreave area of the city at 6.18am this morning, Monday March 4.
+The force were called to reports of a stabbing at a property on Shirecliffe Road, in the Shirecliffe area of the city at 6.18am this morning, Monday March 4.

 The boy, aged 17, was taken to hospital by the ambulance service with “serious, but not life-threatening or life-altering injuries", a force spokesperson said.